-One year from today, GDPR, an EU regulation, will become enforceable in the UK and the rest of the European Union.
-Here we look at what it is, and why it matters for business.
+From May 2018, GDPR, an EU regulation, will become enforceable in the UK and the rest of the European Union.
+Here we look at what it is, and why it matters for businesses.

 What is GDPR?